Guide

 • A 220 linear ft eight-foot vinyl privacy fence with two gates and removal shows how height, material, and demolition compound.

-1. Measure the planned fence run in linear feet and count every gate opening.
+• Measure the full fence run and mark every gate location before comparing prices.